Fire prevention up in flames

 A place of healing turned into a place of hell yesterday as a fire at the private AMRI hospital in Kolkata consumed more than 80 lives.
-Unfortunately, we have not stopped counting yet.
-Even as you read this, a predictable blame game has started amongst authorities on the cause of the fire and why so many people were unable to escape it.

 While reports continue to pour in, it is said that the fire started in the basement of the hospital.
 A witness writes that it was horrific and tragic to see patients, most of them too weak to walk clutching at curtains and bedsheets in order to escape.